sharpjs/DependencyQueue/README.md

 ```

 Because the queue class implements `IDisposable`, make sure to guarantee
-eventual disposal of queue instances via `using` or otherwise.
+eventual disposal of queue instances, via a `using` block or other means.

 ### Enqueueing Items

 A `DependencyQueue<T>` instance accepts new items of type `T`.
 Each item is
 contained within an 'entry' structure which describes how the item relates
 dependency-wise to the other items in the queue.
-DependencyQueue uses a
+DependencyQueue provides two
-builder pattern to create and enqueue entries.
+ways to create and enqueue entries: `Enqueue()` and a builder object.
+To

-To obtain a builder object, call `CreateEntryBuilder()`.
+obtain a builder object, call `CreateEntryBuilder()`.

 ```csharp
 var builder = queue.CreateEntryBuilder();